context-driven-testing-toolkit/sparkler/README.md

 Just pipe a newline-delimited list of integers to **bin/sparkler** and it will produce a graphical plot.

-The following command will produce a file called `./my_graph.png` that shows the first nine integers of the Fibonacci Sequence.
+The following command will produce a graphical plot that shows the first nine integers of the Fibonacci Sequence.

     echo 0 1 1 2 3 5 8 13 21 | bin/sparkler